 I like traffic lights

 - The Parody:

-- "Sit On My Face" is a melodical parody of "Sing As We Go" by English music hall singer Gracie Jones.
+- "Sit On My Face" is a melodical parody of "Sing As We Go" by English music hall singer Gracie Fields.
 It actually got the group under threat of legal persecution because of copyright infringement.

 - "Martyrdom of St. Victor" is a parody of a Christian sermon.

 - "All Things Dull And Ugly" is a parody of an Anglican choir song called "All Things Bright And Beautiful".

 - "Muddy Knees" is a parody of "Ol' Man River" by Paul Robeson.

 - Real Life Writes the Plot: The album actually was made to satisfy a recording contract.

 - Reference Overdosed: